 The site has been accepted by UNESCO as part of a small grant Community Management of Protected Areas for Conservation programme (COMPACT).
-The Management Authority is undertaking an assessment and expects to launch the project in 2017 (Site Management Authority 2017 Consultation).
+The Management Authority is undertaking an assessment and expects to launch the project in 2017 (IUCN Consultation, 2017).

 Progress is ongoing to establish the Buffer Zone.
-The boundary has been defined, stakeholder engagement and consultation has been completed.
-It will now go for approval and be sent to Department of Environmental Affairs who will publish the EIA notice (Site Management Authority 2017 Consultation).
+The boundary has been defined, stakeholder engagement and consultation have been completed.
+It will now go for approval and be sent to the Department of Environmental Affairs who will publish the environmental impact assessment notice (IUCN Consultation, 2017).

-A consultation process has commenced regarding a Sustainable Tourism Strategy (Connecting Practice) funded by UNESCO to integrate cultural and natural tourism (Site Management Authority 2017 Consultation).
+A consultation process has commenced regarding a Sustainable Tourism Strategy (Connecting Practice) funded by UNESCO to integrate cultural and nature tourism (IUCN Consultation, 2017).

 Consolidation of the two component areas of the site has been ongoing and a Management Plan developed through a process of consultation with the two communities that hold the land known as Upper Tugela linkage.
-The process has come to a standstill as a dispute has arisen as to the boundary between the communal areas although both parties are in favour of the area being incorporated into the site (Site Management Authority 2017 Consultation).
+The process has come to a standstill as a dispute has arisen as to the boundary between the communal areas, although both parties are in favour of the area being incorporated into the site (IUCN Consultation, 2017).

 |№||Organization/ individuals||Project duration||Brief description of Active Projects|